-We don’t work on millions per year, we have recently celebrated our 10,000th customer in nearly 6 years of business.
+We don’t work on millions per year, we celebrated our 10,000th customer in year 6 of business and we’re approaching year 8 now.
 That’s a lot of experience, but unlike big re-manufacturing companies, every caliper we work on is for a customer we have spoken to on the phone and we do it it the way they want and it meets their needs.

 Optional Coatings For Your Caliper Refurb

 If you have a complete re-manufacture of your calipers, we use a pretty tough coating as standard which is far superior to electroplate usually used when you buy calipers new or re-manufactured calipers from autofactors & Halfords etc.

 Standard Brake Caliper Paint - Superior alternative to Powder Coating Brake Calipers